Kitchen

 “The majority of technical differences between porcelain and ceramic are in material composition and durability,” says Katie Michael-Battaglia, the design director for Nemo Tile + Stone.
 “That said, a trained eye may be able to identify differences based on finishing.
 Porcelain, for example, offers crisper, cleaner edges, whereas ceramic tiles are often handmade and have an imperfect shape.
 These differences are slight and challenging to identify, even for the eyes of tile experts.”

 Beyond that, the primary difference between porcelain and ceramic tile—and this difference will really help steer your decision—is that porcelain offers a much denser composite compared to ceramic.
-This means that porcelain can keep from absorbing water and air, which tend to expedite the aging process.
+This means that porcelain can keep from absorbing water and air, which tends to expedite the aging process.

 “This attribute allows for porcelain to be applied to indoor and outdoor settings, as the materials won’t crack or warp with weather exposure,” Michael-Battaglia says.
 “Because of this, the strength and durability of porcelain are a good choice.
 Ceramic is more porous by nature and soaks up moisture in a detrimental manner, limiting the application to indoors.”